Kittiphatphong/jay_go_starter/README.md

-# go_starter
+# Go starter project by Kittiphatphong

-# run this command for your new project
+run this command for your new project

-rm -fr .git
+# rm -fr .git